17 Small Silver Linings to Help You Feel Better About Quarantine

 Picking up that book you’ve been meaning to read on your bookshelf

 How many times over the years have you wandered through the aisles of favorite bookstores, picked out a few new books to read, and then never read them?
 No need to feel guilty—now is the perfect time to read the books you forgot all about from your bookshelf and reconnect with those characters from your new favorite story.
-Here are 15 international fiction books to read that will help you still feel connected to the world.

 Trying out that banana bread recipe you’ve been meaning to try